bnb/ideas/README.md

 ### Pastebin-style site
 ...with beautify and uglify scripts, linters, markdown editing, and whatever else you think of.

+### Pay with a post
+Pay with a post mentioning the product on one or more social networks.

 ## Open Source Software Theory